lime-n/Python-Project/README.md

 - The implementation of Scrapy Splash for Javascript loading pages
 - Interacting with the JSON data from a webpage
 - An automator in selenium with multithreading to auto-click and auto-fill aspects of a page.

+I have built a scraper to optimally parse Instagram with SplashRequest/Scrapy.Request for optimum parsing speeds.

+Additional skills I have learnt:
+- Implementation of lua with splash
+- Implementation of Javascript with splash